chengtang827/DPV/README.md

 * Category gui
 * Category miscellaneous

-User may create their desired objects using the template @dirfiles, and then use parent class functions to process the data sets to obtain the object in each directory.
+User may create their desired objects using the template [@dirfiles](https://github.com/chengtang827/DPV/tree/roger-edits/%40dirfiles) and then use parent class functions to process the data sets to obtain the object in each directory.

 # Setup